 So skip the specialty stevia-sweetened drinks on the market — make your own homemade lemonade and do something more purposeful with your money!

 If you're going to use stevia to sweetener your homemade lemonade, then here are some tips on how to use it.

 This post on What Stevia Is has tips to help you use it if you aren't familiar with it.

 But for starters, these mini stainless measuring scoops are pretty much a must have if you are going to use stevia extract.
 I only really use one or 2 of the scoops, but they are pretty reasonable so I was willing to buy the set.

 The 2nd smallest scoop is 1/32 of a teaspoon (the standard “stevia scoop” size) and it fits nicely in my small stevia container.
 Some of the extracts are of differing strengths, so you might need to use the mid-sized scoop as well.

 For sweetening your sugar-free lemonade, if you are able to eat sugar (more on that later), I recommend honey or sucanat.
 If need/wish to avoid sugar, I recommend stevia.
 If you have trouble with stevia, there are other options:

 Vegetable glycerine is a more natural one.
 NOW glycerine is a great brand.

-Check out my recipe page for other Make Your Own Tips that can save you a bundle, including:
+Before we get to the recipe, if you like making your own healthy alternatives to processed foods, you might be interested in checking out my recipe page for other Make Your Own Tips that can save you a bundle, including:

 What is your favorite drink?